hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/03-implement-voting-mechanism.md

 ### Data Structure

 Our vote will have **4 options**.
 As we've seen in the [first article](/01-voting-clarity-smart-contract/01-getting-started#the-project), thanks to "majority judgment", it would also work with more (or less) options.
 Participants will be asked to vote for their favorite colors.
-First, let's store a constant with the list of candidate colors (in hexadecimal).
+First, define a constant with the list of candidate colors (in hexadecimal).

 ```clarity
 ;; orange beige sky lime